Palestinian Americans: Domestic politics

+John E. Sununu (R), the first Palestinian-American elected to Congress.

-Rashida Tlaib, the first Palestinian-American woman elected to Congress.
+Rashida Tlaib (D), the first Palestinian-American woman elected to Congress.

 A poll in October 2016 found that 60% of Arab-American (including Palestinian-Americans) voters voted for Hillary Clinton (with 26% voting for Donald Trump).
 The survey found evidence of continued movement by Arab-American voters away from the Republican Party, and that 52% of voters identified as Democrats with only 26% calling themselves Republicans.

 2016 Election

-Arab Americans who supported Hillary Clinton believed that addressing gun violence, health care, and Social Security were important to electing the President, however those who supported Donald Trump saw combatting terrorism, further regulating government spending, and creating stricter immigration policies as of chief importance after "Jobs and the economy".
+Arab Americans who supported Hillary Clinton believed that addressing gun violence, health care, and Social Security were important to electing the President, while those who supported Donald Trump saw combatting terrorism, further regulating government spending, and creating stricter immigration policies as of chief importance after "Jobs and the economy".
 Both groups believed Hillary Clinton to be a stronger choice when it came to improving education and resolving racial tensions.

 2020 Election

 Despite 26% of Arab-Americans voting for Trump in 2016, the President's Pro-Israel policies such as the recognition of Jerusalem as Israel's capital by moving the American Embassy from Tel Aviv to Jerusalem considerably lessened his support from Arab-Americans and Palestinian-Americans in particular.
 Initiatives such as "Yalla Vote" formed to encourage Arab voters to register and participate in the 2020 Election and boost the number of Arab-American votes.
 An exit poll indicated that the majority of Arab and Muslim Americans supported Biden in the election, with as much as 81% of Muslim voters casting their support in his favor.